 Dara’s bylines have also appeared online in The New York Times, The Atlantic, The Week, HelloGiggles, Bitch Media, Playboy, SheKnows, and The Root.
 You can find her writing in print in Bitch Magazine and Caribbean Without Borders: Literature, Language and Culture.

 She earned a BA in Creative Writing/ French Literature from the University of South Florida (2005), and an MA in African-American Literature from Florida State University (2007).
 She is a former college-level composition teacher.
-Since 2007, she has written and edited professionally in The Apartment Guide, the mortgage servicing industry, and for Southern Fried Poetry Slam, Inc. Through freelance work, she has edited theses and dissertations, nonfiction books, and blogs.
+Dara has over a decade of experience in copy editing, including work in the housing, mortgage servicing, and nonprofit industries.
+As a freelancer, she has edited theses and dissertations, nonfiction books, and blogs.
 References are available upon request.

 When Dara is not chasing her three kids around the house, she enjoys catching up on her Netflix queue, reading, practicing yoga, traveling, and hanging out with her family.
 She is an old school Nintendo lover and you will never beat her at Tetris.
 You can follow Dara on Twitter at @trulytafakari and get to know more about her love for plantains.